Classes & Workshops

 Creating Great Plant

 rules to guide your creative explorations.
-Working with

 your site conditions ... form & texture ...

-... creating fabulous
+... creating fabulous all-season plant

 guys and bad guys—achieving pest control,